bosszukung/Domain-Name-Prediction/README.md

 # Domain-Name-Prediction
-The prediction model for domain name
+The prediction model for domain name using python